dh256git/project27/src/_volunteering/management/technology.md

 ---
 layout: default
-title: Managing the research and development
+title: Managing research and development
 team: Management
-task: Managing the research and development
+task: Managing research and development
 date: 2022-10-01
 buttonStyle: fg-general-chap
 backgroundStyle: bg-general-chap
 ---

 Do you code?
 Can you do research?
-Do you have good person skills?
-Would you like to be a CTO?
+Do you have good person skills and academic connections?
 <!-- excerpt-end -->
 This is a task for somebody who can roll their sleeves up, and get hands-on with technical research and development.
 That's not only it.
 You will also need to be a good team player, and pull all the research and development work together from a range of people, working on a range of R&D tasks.